MQasim-Zafar/Influencer_Marketing_Analytics_-Sentiment_Analysis/README.md

 Preprocesses text data, with and without emojis.

-Runs fine-tuned BERT and RoBERTa models on both versions.
+Runs fine-tuned distilBERT and RoBERTa models on both versions.

 Compares classification performance through metrics and charts.